syonfox/I_Comander/REQUIRMENTS.md

 - MUST track pilot hours
 - Show a cool video game character when &quot;ready to fly&quot;
+- Interface should be fun and engaging for the user.
+For example use animations.
+Use a swipe action instead of a check box to promote user encouragement instead of blindly checking all of the boxes without reading.

 **Extra but not critical Requirements**